 - 1. Investment return: 7.00% per year, compounded annually, composed of an assumed 2.50% inflation rate and a 4.50% net real rate of return.
 This rate represents the assumed return, net of all investment and administrative expenses. - 2.
-Overall Wage Inflation: For State Employees, 3.25% per year composed of an assumed 2.50% inflation assumption rate and a 0.75% general productivity component.
-For Teachers, 3.00% per year composed of an assumed 2.50% inflation assumption rate and a 0.25% general productivity component.
+Overall Wage Inflation: 3.00% per year composed of an assumed 2.50% inflation assumption rate and a 0.50% general productivity component.
 This assumption represents wage inflation for the economy as a whole and is used a starting point for determining other wage related assumptions and is used as the rate of growth for new entrant salaries in any open group projections.

-3. Salary increase rate: The sum of (i) a 3.50% wage inflation assumption (composed of a 2.75% price inflation assumption and a 0.75% additional general increase) for State Employees or the sum of (i) a 3.00% wage inflation assumption (composed of a 2.50% price inflation assumption and a 0.50% additional general increase) for Teachers, and (ii) a service-related component as shown below:
+3. Salary increase rate: The sum of (i) a 3.00% wage inflation assumption (composed of a 2.50% price inflation assumption and a 0.50% additional general increase and (ii) a service-related component for promotion and merit as shown below: